Major in Middle School Education

 Standard 4: Middle Level Instruction and Assessment

-• Element a.
-Content Pedagogy: Middle level teacher candidates use their knowledge of instruction and assessment strategies that are especially effective in the subjects they teach.
+Component 4.a.
+Content Pedagogy: Middle level teacher candidates use their knowledge of instruction and assessment strategies that are effective in the subjects they teach, and understand that instruction and assessment are interrelated.

-• Element b.
-Middle Level Instructional Strategies: Middle level teacher candidates employ a wide variety of effective teaching, learning, and assessment strategies.
-They use instructional strategies and technologies in ways that encourage exploration, creativity, and information literacy skills (e.g., critical thinking, problem solving, evaluation of information gained) so that young adolescents are actively engaged in their learning.
-They use instruction that is responsive to young adolescents’ local, national, and international histories, language/dialects, and individual identities (e.g., race, ethnicity, culture, age, appearance, ability, sexual orientation, socioeconomic status, family composition).
+Component 4.b.
+Middle Level Instructional Strategies: Middle level teacher candidates employ a wide variety of effective, developmentally and culturally responsive, equitable, and anti- racist teaching, learning, and assessment strategies.
+They do this in ways that encourage cognitive exploration, creativity, and relevant digital literacy and information literacy skills (e.g., critical thinking, problem solving, evaluation of information gained).

 Standard 5: Middle Level Professional Roles

-Middle level teacher candidates understand their complex roles as teachers of young adolescents.
-They engage in practices and behaviors that develop their competence as middle level professionals.
-They are informed advocates for young adolescents and middle level education, and work successfully with colleagues, families, community agencies, and community members.
+Middle level teacher candidates are successful in their various roles as middle level professionals.
+They serve as informed advocates for all young adolescents and for responsive schooling practices.
+They engage with families and community members to form collaborative relationships.
 Middle level teacher candidates demonstrate positive dispositions and engage in ethical professional behaviors.

-• Element b.
-Advocacy for Young Adolescents and Developmentally Responsive Schooling Practices: Middle level teacher candidates serve as advocates for all young adolescents and for developmentally responsive schooling practices.
-They are informed advocates for effective middle level educational practices and policies, and use their professional leadership responsibilities to create equitable opportunities for all young adolescents in order to maximize their students' learning.
+Component 5.b.
+Advocacy for Young Adolescents and Responsive Schooling Practices: Middle level teacher candidates serve as advocates for all young adolescents and for responsive schooling practices.
+They are informed advocates for effective middle level educational practices and policies, and use their professional leadership responsibilities to create equitable and just opportunities for all young adolescents.

-• Element d.
-Dispositions and Professional Behaviors: Middle level teacher candidates demonstrate positive orientations toward teaching young adolescents and model high standards of ethical behavior and professional competence.
+Component 5.d.
+Dispositions and Professional Behaviors: Middle level teacher candidates demonstrate positive dispositions toward teaching young adolescents and model high standards of ethical behavior, including the use of technology, and professional competence.
 They are continuous, collaborative learners who demonstrate knowledgeable, reflective, critical perspectives on their teaching.